 The best times to workout then are generally in the morning or midday.

 Adding this in, along with a high protein diet, can work wonders.

 There are two main types of light that affect us in different ways.
 Yellow light calms us down, lowering cortisol levels, while blue light wakes us up, and raises cortisol levels.

 If you sat around a campfire or fell asleep on a sunny day, you know how relaxing yellow light can be.
 It’s natural light from the sun, fires, and incandescent light bulbs (the kind we used to use).

 Blue light comes from fluorescent lights & LED bulbs (much more common now).
-It also comes from computer and phone screens.
+It also comes from computer & phones screens.

 This type of light raises cortisol levels that wake us up instead of calming us down.

 Instead, stop looking at your phone at least an hour before bed.
-Get incandescent bulbs for your bedroom and read a book, for half an hour or an hour before bed.
+Get incandescent bulbs for your bedroom and read a book, a real book, for half an hour or an hour before bed.

 Give your body time to wind down from the day.